Rapid all-optical loading of trapped ions using a miniaturised atom source: Introduction

 To trap ions, neutral atoms have to be transported into the trapping volume, ionised, and cooled.
 The conventional methods of generating neutral atomic flux involve either resistively heated ovens~\cite{Lucas2004, Ballance2018}, ablation targets~\cite{White2022, Zimmermann2012, Hashimoto2006}, or magneto-optical traps (MOTs)~\cite{Sage2012}.
 We can compare these approaches by considering both the heat dissipated in the system and the ``loadable fraction'' of neutral atoms produced~\cite{smith2025}.
 Broadly, the loadable fraction depends on two parameters: the transverse spread of the atomic beam, which should be small compared to the trapping volume and the mean kinetic energy of the atomic beam, which should be low compared to the trap depth.
 The resulting loading rate additionally depends the number density, which should be as high as practical.

-Resistively heated sources are widely used owing to their straightforward construction; however, their electrical connections impose unavoidable conductive losses, and conventional designs emits broad, diffuse beams of atoms.
-To compensate for these inefficiencies, they require large currents, of order \SI{10}{\ampere}, to heat the source metal to high temperatures (of order \SI{500}{\kelvin} for calcium)~\cite{Lucas2004, Ballance2018}.
+Resistively heated sources are widely used owing to their straightforward construction; however, their electrical connections impose unavoidable conductive losses, and conventional designs emit broad, diffuse beams of atoms.
+To compensate for these inefficiencies, they require significant powers, of order \SI{5}{\watt}, to heat the source metal to high temperatures (of order \SI{500}{\kelvin} for calcium)~\cite{Lucas2004, Ballance2018}.
 The electrical power dissipated in the vacuum chamber can cause temperature fluctuations, which are particularly deleterious for cryogenic experiments, and can disrupt high-precision experiments.
 There has been recent progress on reducing this effect using custom micro-fabricated resistively-heated thermal sources~\cite{Kumar2025}.

-Ablation of a target by a high power laser has been demonstrated in a number of experiments~\cite{White2022,Zimmermann2012, Hashimoto2006}.
-Unfortunately, the ablation plume contains a range of undesirable species, e.g., multiply-charged ions and molecules~\cite{Zimmermann2012}.
-This method also suffers from reliability issues owing to target degradation, and atoms are produced with a high average velocity resulting in a low loadable fraction~\cite{smith2025}.
+Ablation of a target by a high power laser has been demonstrated in a number of experiments~\cite{White2022,Zimmermann2012, Hashimoto2006}, and can enable the use of chemically-stable alkali-earth salt targets.
+Unfortunately, the resulting ablation plume contains a range of undesirable species, e.g., multiply-charged ions and molecules~\cite{Zimmermann2012}.
+Ablation of pure metallic sources can produce a cleaner plume, but the method still suffers from reliability issues owing to target degradation, and atoms are produced with a high average velocity resulting in a low loadable fraction~\cite{smith2025}.

 Loading from a MOT offers key advantages in terms of the velocity distribution of the neutral atoms~\cite{Sage2012}; since the atoms are pre-cooled, the loadable fraction can approach unity.
 However, this method requires additional frequency-stabilised lasers, complex extensions to the apparatus, and restricts optical access to the ion trap.